-But in digital audio, audio players may only use simple code for executing a stream of content without the browser-based ability to send and receive XML-nested HTML code for requesting and tracking ads.
+But in many other digital audio scenarios, audio players may only use simple code for executing a stream of content without the browser-based ability to send and receive XML-nested HTML code for requesting and tracking ads.
 The audio player in this case is often called a "thin client."
 In general, thin clients are devices, such as a car radio, that can only execute a stream of content.
 In other cases, the thin client may be implemented within a device as an application, such as the native audio application in a smart phone.
-In these cases an intermediary server may be used to "inject" ads.
+In these cases an intermediary server may be used to "inject" or "stitch" ads into the audio stream.

-The following diagram illustrates how ad serving works when an ad-injection server is used to serve and track ads:
+The following diagram illustrates how ad serving works when an ad-stitching server is used to serve and track ads:

-- 1. Request ad: The ad-injection server makes a call to the ad server. - 2.
+- 1. Request ad: The ad-stitching server makes a call to the ad server. - 2.
 DAAST Response: DAAST is the XML-formatted response the server uses to deliver the ad and all relevant information regarding how to execute it and track it. - 3.
-Inject ad: The ad-injection server injects the ad into a stream of content that it serves to the audio player.
-The audio player only recognizes a single stream of content, but the ad-injection server can detect, to some extent, when the ad was played. - 4.
-Ping server using tracking URL: The ad-injection server pings the ad server to indicate that the ad was played.
+Stitch ad: The ad-stitching server stitches the ad into a stream of content that it serves to the audio player.
+The audio player only recognizes a single stream of content, but the ad-stitching server can detect, to some extent, when the ad was played as well as a few other select events. - 4.
+Ping server using tracking URL: The ad-stitching server pings the ad server to indicate that the ad was played.

-In the scenario just described, two servers are involved: one is the ad server and one is the adinjection server, but the ad-injection server is placing and tracking ads on the audio player's behalf.
-The audio player is the client, which is the system on which the ad is played for the listener.
+In the scenario just described, two servers are involved: one is the ad server and one is the adstitching server, but the ad-stitching server is placing and tracking ads on the audio player's behalf.
+The audio player is the client, which is the system that plays the ad for the listener.
 In interactive advertising, tracking directly from the client has been determined to be more accurate and produces fewer count discrepancies.
-The following sections outline the implications of using the ad-injector server to track ads rather than the client.
+The following sections outline the implications of using the ad-stitching server to track ads when the client cannot.